elm-city-craftworks/course-001/PART_1.md

 **STEP 4:** Work your way through implementing some or all of the other use cases listed in step 1.
 Start by adding an acceptance test, then implement the correct behavior in the `ruby-ls` script.
+For ideas on how to write your tests, see the [RCat acceptance tests](https://gist.github.com/sandal/1293709) from the assigned article.

 **STEP 5:** If you didn't already check for exit codes for successful and unsuccessful uses of the `ruby-ls` command, add a test for them now and then implement